SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-info.md

 **SmartREST example**

 Upload hardware information using the 110 static template.
-Usually this can be done once during agent application startup.
+Usually this can be done once during agent application startup:

 `110,1234567890,myModel,1.2.3`